 Defining a good lead

-First, you have to teach Breeze what you’re looking for.
-This means setting up filters for your target market, like industry, company size, or location.
+First, you can teach Breeze what you're looking for by setting up filters for your target market, like industry, company size, or location.
 Then, you define what actions signal real interest, such as specific page visits.

 Automating notifications